2024–2025 French political crisis: Collapse

-On 4 December, following its usage of article 49.3 of the French constitution in order to push a social service financing bill without a parliamentary vote, the government was toppled by a motion of no confidence voted by the left-wing New Popular Front (NFP) and far-right National Rally (RN); it was the first government to suffer such a fate since 1962 and became the shortest-tenured in the history of the Fifth Republic.
+On 4 December, following its usage of article 49.3 of the French constitution in order to push a social service financing bill without a parliamentary vote, the government was toppled by a motion of no confidence; it was the first government to suffer such a fate since 1962 and became the shortest-tenured in the history of the Fifth Republic.
 The French Parliament subsequently passed an "emergency law" which renewed the previous year's budget without any alteration.